PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 We'll also see how to enable and work with:
 * **Drop In/Drop Out** - Have matching players added to or removed from the Match after the Match is first made.
 * **Manual Matching** - Use a custom mechanism for completing a Match from the list of matching players the portal returns for the matching criteria.
+* **Custom Matching** - Exploit further ways to fine-tune matchmaking for your game.

 ## The Matching Framework

 Matching players in GameSparks starts when a *MatchMakingRequest* is issued.
 It proceeds according to the matching criteria the request contains, such as the player's skill level and the matching constraints built into the specific Match configuration the request uses.
 Matches are highly-configurable and include a timespan which defines how long the search for a match will continue.
 In many cases, the processing of the *MatchMakingRequest* will continue for some time - perhaps several minutes - before concluding in success (*MatchFound*) or failure (*MatchNotFound*).

 If successful, the matchmaking process completes with a *Match Instance*.
 However, after a player has issued a *MatchMakingRequest* and until either a match is made or is not made, the status remains as a *Pending Match*.
-Let's follow a couple of simple examples that illustrate how the matchmaking process plays out with respect to Pending Matches through to a Match Instance.
+Let's follow a couple of simple examples that illustrate how the matchmaking process plays out from Pending Matches through to a Match Instance.

 ### Example 1